domoritz/domoritz.github.io/index.md

 <div class="intro" markdown="1" style="text-align: justify" font-family="Times New Roman">

 Anuj Gupta is a seasoned executive with 18+ yrs of experience in running end-to-end AI efforts at CXO level.
-He is also advising/consulting with a bunch of organizations including startups.
-He directly works with founders/CXO and help them get AI piece right in their organization.
-Curently I am heading the AI fucntion at [Vahan Inc](https://vahan.ai/) [(YC S'19)](https://news.crunchbase.com/news/why-yc-went-8725-miles-away-from-mountain-view-to-find-the-next-big-startup/).
+Currently, he is heading the AI function at [Vahan Inc](https://vahan.ai/) [(YC S'19)](https://news.crunchbase.com/news/why-yc-went-8725-miles-away-from-mountain-view-to-find-the-next-big-startup/).
+He is also advising/consulting with a bunch of organizations & startups.
+He actively works with founders/CXOs directly, helping them get AI piece right in their organization.

-His interests lie at the intersection of Mathematics and Computer Science.
-During his career, he has incubated and led multiple successful AI teams across startups (early stage, late stage, unicorns, IPO) as well as Fortune 50.
+During his career, he has incubated and led multiple successful AI teams & efforts across startups (early stage, late stage, unicorns, IPO) as well as Fortune 50.
 Together with his team, he has led and built commercially successful AI products/features directly contributing to revenue.
-He has setup and owned AI function end-to-end, right from vision, strategy, roadmap, incubating & grooming high-performance AI teams, execution; delivering KPIs at CXO level.
-He has led AI teams sizes of 5-50 people spanning multiple geographies; responsible for the entire lifecycle of AI team & projects.
-Worked very closely with founders and his CXO peers from Business/Product/Engineering/Sales/HR driving KPIs at organization level.
+He has set up and owned AI function end-to-end, right from vision, strategy, roadmap, incubating & grooming high-performance AI teams, execution; delivering KPIs at CXO level.
+He has led AI teams of size 5-50 people spanning multiple geographies; responsible for the entire lifecycle of AI team & projects.
+Worked very closely with founders and his CXO peers from Business/Product/Engineering/Sales/HR driving KPIs at an organization level.

 He also co-authored a [major book in machine learning](http://www.practicalnlp.ai/).
 The book gives a pragmatic view of how to do AI right when you are part of product teams rather than research labs.
 The book was #1 new release on Amazon.com.
 It is [endorsed](https://www.practicalnlp.ai/testimonial.html#testimonials) by AI leaders from UCSD, CMU, DeepMind, Google AI, Microsoft Research, Amazon research, Meta, Spotify, Airbnb to name a few.
 The book is already translated into 4 languages and is being used by over 40 universities around the globe.